k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Fabric_smart_proxy.md

 <img src="images/web-service-proxy.png" style="zoom:80%;" />

-When the Web Service has several input arguments, all of them need to be listed as the fabric_tokens value.
+When a Web Service has several input arguments, all of them need to be listed as the fabric_tokens value.